ibm-cloud-docs/openshift/openshift_worker_add.md

-## Classic: Adding worker nodes by adding a zone to a worker pool
+## Adding worker nodes by adding a zone to a worker pool
 {: #add_zone}

 You can span your classic cluster across multiple zones within one region by adding a zone to your existing worker pool.